Celebrating 2020 Graduates | | Microsoft EDU

 Preserving traditions with virtual graduations

 Humans love to celebrate.
 We learn at an early age that every milestone is a good reason to gather, share our excitement with friends and family, feel pride in our accomplishments, and enjoy the warmth of connection.
 And the reason for celebration can be defined in many different ways.
 It can mark something as simple as the passing of time (like a birthday), or something a person spends years working toward, like a high school or college graduation.
-Celebrating and marking milestones are more important than ever when times are difficult.
+Celebrating and marking milestones is more important than ever when times are difficult.
 What better opportunity to highlight the positive, and come together to support one another than when other parts of life are uncertain?
 But how do you celebrate when people need to stay physically distant to be safe?

 Around the world, millions of people are struggling with this question—especially education administrators, students, and their loved ones.
 At this time of year, there are thousands of ceremonies and traditions for all levels of education that typically bring large groups together.
 They range from pre-school song-and-dance presentations, to the “Pomp and Circumstance” and cap tossing of university graduations.
 Every one of them provides a sense of closure for one chapter of life, and the opening to another, and means a great deal to students, families, and educators.